ysuzuki19/react-structured-state/README.md

 ## About

-If we use react state in react-hooks, code tends to be long and compilicated for updating array.
+If we use react state in react-hooks, code tends to be long and compilicated for updating data-structure.

-This package make your code simplly for update array state.
+This package make your code simplly for update data-structure state.

 This package support following data structure.

 - Array
 - Queue
+- Set

 ## Install